 4. The Strength of References’ Recommendations

 This is one part that you can control as an applicant.
 Make sure to choose the references that you’re going to include in your proposal.
-If you can, send them your resume so they’ll be abreast with your career.
+If you can, send them your resume so they’ll be abreast of your career.
 Also, it is relevant to keep your bridges in good shape.
-Conflicts between you and your boss must be settled before you leave, otherwise, you’ll receive a bad reference from them.
+Conflicts between you and your boss must be settled before you leave; otherwise, you’ll receive a bad reference from them.
 As you know, bad references from former employers can hurt your chances of being employed.

 5. Skillset Match